Jodi BruceHead of School

 Shea, who is Miami-born, lived the first eight years of her life in Toronto before moving back to Miami where she received her BS degree in Biology from FIU.
 She and sons Chase and Cooper love camping and RV’ing together.
 They have been to the Grand Canyon, Mt.
 Rushmore, Yellowstone Park, and Canada; their favorite destination is out west.
 They have hiked mountains and gone into bat caves and while in Georgia, they picked fruit and vegetables for Jimmy Carter’s childhood garden.

-Brandon Shea will be giving Coach Corliss support with the added numbers in ECD and kindergarten.
-Brandon became acquainted with many of our early childhood students as a coach in our after school Kidokinetics program and then this past summer at camp.
+Brandon Shea gives Coach Corliss support in ECD and kindergarten.
+Brandon became acquainted with many of our early childhood students as a coach in our after school Kidokinetics program and then during summer at camp.
 Brandon received a BA from Barry University in painting and drawing and he was also a camp counselor at the YMCA camp in New Jersey.